DevOpsPlatform/Intro/QuestionsAndAnswers-Part-1.md

           }
       }

-*Example-5*: How many ways we can use this declarative - "sh"
+*Example-5*: How many ways we can use this declarative directive - "sh"

       pipeline {